m3g/EasyFit.jl/README.md

 ## Contents

-Read the `Linear Fit` section first, because all the others are similar, with few specificities:
+Read the `Linear fit` section first, because all the others are similar, with few specificities:

 - [Example output](#example)